 The goal of the insurance company in any motorcycle accident case is to pay as little as possible to the victim; it's the reason they make billions of dollars every year.

 In our experience, one of the more difficult cases to bring in front of an insurance company is a motorcycle accident case.
 The insurance company knows these accidents often result in serious injuries, large medical bills, and a significant amount of pain and suffering.
-They stand to lose a lot of money in these case, and it's the reason they will look to limit their liability in any possible way.
+They stand to lose a lot of money in these cases, and it's the reason they will look to limit their liability in any possible way.

 Without the assistance of an experienced injury lawyer, trying to settle your motorcycle claim with the insurance company could prove to be disastrous.